galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

  - or "Pielou index"
  - or "Hill index"

-We choose to take "Species richness" as the interest variable, namely the quantity of different species at a given time and location.
+As a GLM(M) permits to take into account only one interest variable at a time, we choose to take "Species richness" as the interest variable, namely the quantity of different species at a given time and location.
 This metric is located on the fourth column of the `#Concatenate #Community` metrics data file.

+However, if you're interested to test the effects of ```Year``` and ```Site``` on another metric you may compute the GLM(M) tool again and choose any column of the `#Concatenate #Community` metrics data file containing one of the metrics cited above.

 As said above, analyses will be separated by the field "Survey" (first column) to avoid bias.

 > ### {% icon hands_on %} Hands-on: Compute GLMM on Community metrics